Featured image of post DIY

 Gamepieces

-• 72 x Hexagonal matte white bathroom tiles
+72 x Hexagonal matte white tiles

 I went with the 50x59mm tiles, you could go larger, but I wouldn’t recommend going much smaller.

-I purchased 2 sheets (72 tiles) for $17.48, but it currently looks like they’re on sale for $5 a sheet:
+I purchased 2 sheets (72 tiles) for $17.50, but they have been known to go on sale for $5 a sheet:

 It’s the largest expense but oh-so-satisfying compared to cardboard and gives the necessary height required.

-• 1 x D6 dice
+1 x D6 dice

 [$0-5]